yudan121/ANCHOR/README.md

 ## Version history

+The experiments were generated with the v1 release.
+The v2 release keeps the same teacher, anchor selection, student training, and safety-guard pipeline, and updates only the node-wise rho policy used for the student conditional KL loss.

 - `v1.0.0-formal-compatible`: ANCHOR release used for the primary reported experiments.
-- `v2.0.0-hybrid-rho`: same training pipeline with the hybrid rho policy, which simplifies the protein-power and teacher-challenge components while retaining the RNA-protection term.
+- `v2.0.0-hybrid-rho`: same training pipeline with the hybrid rho policy, which simplifies the protein-power and teacher-challenge components.